devplayer0/fyp/report.md

 ### The Embedded Trace Macrocell

-ARM defines the Embedded Trace Macrocell (ETM) as a standard part of the CoreSight Architecture.
+ARM defines the Embedded Trace Macrocell (ETM) as a standard part of their CoreSight Architecture.
 Variations of the ETM are implemented across ARM's products, including high-performance Cortex-A cores.
 The ETM "is a real-time trace module providing instruction and data tracing of a processor" [@etm].